DETAILED ACTION

 This application currently names joint inventors.
 In considering patentability of the claims the examiner presumes that the subject matter of the various claims was commonly owned as of the effective filing date of the claimed invention(s) absent any evidence to the contrary.
 Applicant is advised of the obligation under 37 CFR 1.56 to point out the inventor and effective filing dates of each claim that was not commonly owned as of the effective filing date of the later invention in order for the examiner to consider the applicability of 35 U.S.C.
 102(b)(2)(C) for any potential 35 U.S.C.
 102(a)(2) prior art against the later invention.

-Regarding claim 1, McCombie teaches an apparatus for estimating blood pressure (see title and abstract), comprising:
+Regarding claim 1, McCombie teaches a wearable device for estimating blood pressure (see title and abstract), comprising:

-a pulse wave sensor configured to measure a pulse wave signal of a user (see at least optical system/PPG, especially [0022], [0034]); and
+a pulse wave sensor configured to measure a pulse wave signal of the user (see at least optical system/PPG, especially [0022], [0034]); and

 a processor (see at least Figure 2 CPU 22, [0030], [0032], [0036]) configured to: